TrezorHannes/vps-lnbits/README.md

 Your OpenVPN Server is now running, which means the Internet can now connect to your VPS via ports 80, 443, 9735 (and 22 SSH), and it has a closed tunnel established on port 1194.
 You need to complement your notes with the IP-Adresses which are essentially added with the running server.

    - [ ] Collect the Docker Tunnel IP adress: `docker ps` to list your docker container.
-In the first column, you will find it's ID, usually a cryptic 12-digit number/character combination.
+In the first column, you will find the `CONTAINER-ID`, usually a cryptic 12-digit number/character combination.
 Copy into the clipboard and make a note of it.
 Then go into the container shell, with `docker exec -it <CONTAINER-ID> sh`.
 Run `ifconfig` and you typically find 3 devices listed with IPs assigned.
 Make a note of the one with eth0, which is your own **VPS Docker IP**: 172.0.0.2

-### 4) Install LNBits on your VPS
+### 4) Install LNBits on your VPSInstall LNBits on your VPS
 Next we will install [LNBits](https://lnbits.com/) on this server, since it'll allow to keep your node independent and light-weight.
 It also allows to change nodes swiftly in-case you need to move things.
 We won't install it via Docker (like Umbrel does), but do the implementation based slightly on their [Github Installation Guide](https://github.com/lnbits/lnbits-legend/blob/main/docs/devs/installation.md).
 You can also follow their [own, excellent video walkthrough](https://youtu.be/WJRxJtYZAn4?t=49) here.
 Just don't use Ben's commands, since these are a little dated.
 Since we assume you have followed the hardening guide above to add additional users, we will now have to use `sudo` in our commands.
 ```